faris0064/VenHue/README.md

 # VenHue

 VenHue is a program that syncs your Phillips Hue lights to in-game venue lighting from Rock Band 3 Deluxe on RPCS3.
-At the moment, only charts with MIDI venues are supported.
+At the moment, only charts with MIDI venues are supported, and effects applied to Phillips Hue lights are only static colors.

 ## Requirements